 - Move the bandage down and cross it over the top of your foot.

 - Wrap the bandage under your foot.
 Repeat this one more time.

 - Pass the bandage around your calf and wrap it in upward circles toward your knee.
 Stop wrapping below your knee.
 You do not need to wrap the bandage down your calf again.

 - Fasten the end to the rest of the bandage.
 Do not use metal clips where your skin folds or creases, such as behind your knee.

 - Do not wrap the bandage too tight because it may cut off blood flow.

 - Take off the bandage at least 2 times a day.
 Leave it off for a few minutes then wrap it again.
-Ask your caregiver if you should leave the bandage off at night.
+Ask your healthcare provider if you should leave the bandage off at night.